Asa Clapp (politician)

-Asa Clapp (March 6, 1805 – March 22, 1891) was a United States representative from Maine.
+Asa William Henry Clapp (March 6, 1805 – March 22, 1891) was a United States representative from Maine.

 Biography

-Asa William Henry Clapp, son of wealthy merchant and state legislator Asa Clapp (1762–1848) was born in Portland on March 6, 1805.
+Clapp, son of wealthy merchant and state legislator Asa Clapp (1762–1848), was born in Portland, Maine, in 1805.
 He graduated from Norwich University in 1823.
 He engaged as a merchant in foreign and domestic commerce in Portland.

 He was elected as a Democrat to the 30th Congress (March 4, 1847 – March 3, 1849).
 He was not a candidate for renomination.
 He was a delegate to the 1848 and in 1848 and 1852 Democratic National Conventions.

-He then resumed his former business pursuits, also serving as a director of the Maine General Hospital and of the Portland Public Library until his death in Portland on March 22, 1891.
-His interment was in Evergreen Cemetery.
+He then resumed his former business pursuits, also serving as a director of the Maine General Hospital and of the Portland Public Library until his death in Portland in 1891.
+His interment was in the city's Evergreen Cemetery.